-- 16.1 The Academic Programs Division and the Technical Programs Division shall each establish a five-member Division Promotion Committee.
-The Division Promotion Committees makes recommendations to the division Deans concerning the promotion of faculty members.
-Each committee should be as representative as possible of its respective division.
-The election is supervised by the Dean.
-Each committee shall elect its own chairperson. - 16.1.2 Tenured faculty (excluding Deans and Department Chairs) should be chosen to serve on the division committees; if the number of tenured faculty is insufficient to fill committee positions and provide adequate faculty representation, tenure-track, full-time faculty with at least three (3) years teaching experience at Lamar State College Port Arthur shall be eligible to serve. - 16.1.3 Full-time teaching faculty with a minimum of one year's service at Lamar State College Port Arthur, except Deans and Department Chairs/Program Coordinators, are eligible to vote for committee membership. - 16.1.4 A person shall be permitted to strike his or her name from the list of eligible faculty to serve on a committee, for cause, prior to election.
+- 16.1 The Office of Academic Affairs shall establish a five-member Promotion Committee.
+The Promotion Committees makes recommendations to the Dean of Academic and Technical Programs concerning the promotion of faculty members.
+The committee should represent the academic departments.
+The election is supervised by the Dean of Academic and Technical Programs.
+Each committee shall elect its own chairperson. - 16.1.2 Faculty should be chosen to serve on the committee.
+Full-time faculty with at least three (3) years teaching experience at Lamar State College Port Arthur shall be eligible to serve.
+The majority of the committee should be faculty that teach. - 16.1.3 Full-time teaching faculty with a minimum of one year's service at Lamar State College Port Arthur, except Deans and Department Chairs/Program Coordinators, are eligible to vote for committee membership. - 16.1.4 A person shall be permitted to strike his or her name from the list of eligible faculty to serve on a committee, for cause, prior to election.
 No person who is applying for promotion may serve on a promotion committee. - 16.1.5 While it may not be possible to have all members present for each committee meeting, a majority of members must be present to constitute a quorum.
-It may be necessary for some committee members to vote on promotions to a rank higher than their own. - 16.1.6 The Technical Division Promotion Committee represents the Allied Health, Business and Technology and Commercial Music Departments.
-The Academic Division Promotion Committee represents the Math and Science, Developmental Education, and Liberal Arts Departments.
+It may be necessary for some committee members to vote on promotions to a rank higher than their own. - 16.1.6 The Promotion Committee represents all academic departments.